openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 -  Do not join on PII

-- Joining between IDAs should be done by using an Universally unique identifier (UUID)
+- Joining between IDAs should be done by using a universally unique identifier (UUID)

 - In Django use `Attributes for fields with relations`_. to identify and link models with relationships.
 .. __Attributes for fields with relations: https://docs.djangoproject.com/en/2.2/ref/models/fields/#module-django.db.models.fields.related